julianmaze/homelab/Kubernetes/jmaze-k8s-cilium/README.md

 - The ACME issuer supports a Cloudflare DNS01 solver.
 My domain's nameservers have been transfered to Cloudflare, so this makes life easy
 - Cert-manager integrates with the Gateway API, which I have chosen to use in my cluster
 - And last, but certainly not least, ughhh automatic certificate management is not only badass, but will be required before 2029 ;)

+## external-dns

+I chose to use external-dns to keep my AWS private DNS zones up to date.
+In my environment, these zones are served by a coredns deployment.
+I use this with my gateway + automatic cert renewal to ensure all my local services are served at a friendly FQDN over HTTPS.
+External DNS was chosen for the following reasons

+- External DNS has 8000+ GH stars, and is a kubernetes-sigs maintained project
+- External DNS supports AWS route 53 private hosted zones, what I wanted to serve via CoreDNS
+- External DNS supports the Gateway API, specifically HTTPRoute and TLSRoute kinds
+- External DNS makes life so easy to serve services via K8s